Hello and thank you for visiting my website. I’m Eliza Jane, a freelance writer and advocate for autistic adults.

 If the links don't take you straight to Amazon, please copy and paste into your browser.

-You can find out more about me by clicking the ABOUT ME tab above.
+You can find out more about me by clicking the ABOUT ME tab.

 (On mobile devices, page tabs can be accessed from the menu at the top of the screen.)